 Eurovision Song Contest 1995

-1995 was the year of the Scandinavian countries at Eurovision: Norway won, Sweden came third and Denmark came fifth.
+- Three of the top five countries in 1995 were Scandinavian; Norway won, Sweden came third and Denmark fifth.
 Germany had its worst placing ever, only the Maltese jury awarded one single point to Stone & Stone's Verliebt In Dich.

 - Since it was the 40th edition of the Eurovision Song Contest, the programme started with a three-minute compilation of previous contests.